joaoschoen/Haven---Hearth-Gilding-Calculator/README.md

 > [!WARNING]
 > By the nature of how I made this tool to be as simple as possible it is bound to become outdated and have old information, I'll happily update the data if it is brought to my attention, if you find any data that doesn't match the wiki contact me and I'll update it as soon as possible

-By the nature of me wanting to do this

 ## Features